There are pages for groups in

 Branch website: www.rscds-wirral.org.uk

-The Branch runs 4 classes (Children, Beginners, General & Social Dancing), meeting in Prenton (Birkenhead) and Wallasey on Tuesday and Wednesday evenings during the season.
+The Branch runs 3 classes (Beginners, General & Social Dancing), meeting in Prenton (Birkenhead) and Wallasey on Tuesday and Wednesday evenings during the season.
 Full details of classes and social events on the Branch website.

 Information supplied by Aileen Hodgkins.